movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   extent items.
 This prevents stale disk data from being returned after a buffered write.

 Compressed reads do not map one-to-one through `VOP_BMAP`.
-Refactor the current extent readers so they can fill a logical file buffer as well as a `uio`; do not regress existing compressed-read support while introducing the logical data cache.
+Extent readers now fill caller-provided memory, allowing `VOP_STRATEGY` to populate a logical file buffer without exposing physical mappings.
+Compressed extents are currently decompressed once for each logical buffer they intersect; caching larger decompressed clusters is a later optimization.

 Dirty data need not join a transaction at the moment of `uiomove()`.
 It can hold an allocator reservation and join during writeback.
 Before returning